plenoptic-org/plenoptic/docs/tutorials/models/Portilla-Simoncelli.md

 );
 ```

 And again, let's look at the error plots.
 The first figure shows the error for the metamer created without the correlation statistics (at right above), while the second shows the error for the metamer created with all statistics (center), and we can see that larger error in the plot scorresponding to `auto_correlation_magnitude`, `cross_orientation_correlation_magnitude`, and `cross_scale_correlation_magnitude`., since these statistics are unconstrained for the synthesis done by `metamer_remove`.
-(Note we have to use `model`, not `model_remove` to create these plots, since `model_remove` always zeroes out those statistics.)

 ```{code-cell} ipython3
 fig, _ = model.plot_representation(